eskabetxe/prestosql/presto-docs/src/main/sphinx/connector/oracle.rst

 If you used a different name for your catalog properties file, use that catalog name instead of ``oracle`` in the above examples.

+Your privileges in these schemas are those of the user configured in the connection properties file.
+If the user does not have access to these tables, you will not be able to access them.

 Oracle Connector Limitations
 ----------------------------